firebase/firebase-js-sdk/CONTRIBUTING.md

 #### Adding changeset to PR
-The repository uses changesets to associate PR contributions with major and minor version releases adn patch releases.
+The repository uses changesets to associate PR contributions with major and minor version releases and patch releases.
 If your change is a feature or a behavioral change (either of which should correspond to a version bump) then you will need to generate a changeset in your PR to track the change.